 You must successfully complete an approved nursing education program and pass a licensure exam (NCLEX-RN), which is administered by the National Council of the State Board of Nursing.
 You must apply to the regulatory board of the state in which you plan to practice.
 The general requirements include personal, character, and criminal background information.
 Application for the licensure examination will be provided toward the end of the fourth semester in nursing.

-Approximately 80 students will be admitted to the 2014 Nursing Class.
-In 2013, there were 145 qualified applicants considered.
-Program admission decisions are based on the results of the nursing entrance examination and cumulative GPA.
+Approximately 90 students will be admitted to the fall 2016 Nursing program.
+In 2015, there were 115 qualified applicants considered.
+Program admission decisions are based on the results of the nursing entrance examination, cumulative GPA, and interview.
 Entrance exam details are announced by mail in March (just prior to the exam being administered).

-Admission decisions are made by a Nursing Admissions Committee, which meets in April.
+Admission decisions are made by a Nursing Admissions Committee.
 Admission decisions are mailed to the applicants as soon as possible, usually by mid-May.

 No. All applicants who meet the deadline and are minimally qualified are considered for the program.
-The core NUR courses are 10 credits per semester (lecture and skills labs are scheduled days only), you will need to be able to take any support course work you still need to fulfill general requirements (if not completed prior to).
+The core NUR courses are 10-13 credits per semester, and you will need to be able to take any support course work you still need to fulfill general requirements (if not completed prior to).
+Lectures and assigned skills labs are held during daytime hours only.
 You should expect clinical experiences to be some 6 hours (day) and a majority to be 12 hours (day/evening).
 The NUR courses must be completed in sequence.
 Trying to work while in the program is discouraged.

 Conviction of a felony, misdemeanor or any offense substantially related to the qualifications, functions and duties of a registered nurse may constitute grounds for not allowing a candidate to take the RN-NCLEX licensing exam.
 This decision is made by the State Board of Nursing.
 For questions regarding this issue, call The Virginia Board of Nursing (804) 367-4515.

-If you are interested in taking classes to prepare for future entry into the program, but you are unsure when you will be eligible, please submit the 2014 Nursing application form with the appropriate transcripts.
+If you are interested in taking classes to prepare for future entry into the program, but you are unsure when you will be eligible, please submit the 2016 Nursing application form with the appropriate transcripts.
 This will allow us to help you plan and suggest proper courses to begin your studies.
-By submitting now you may benefit from advising by the Health Careers Information Specialist, who will be able to discuss your transcript(s), placement testing, prerequisites, support classes, etc. and complete any needed transfer evaluations for you (if applicable).
+The advisor will also evaluate your transcripts for transfer credit and can discuss your "VPT" placement test results.

 We use VW Alert to immediately contact you during a major crisis or emergency.